bdziurczak/image-processing-service/README.md

 docker compose -f docker-compose.yml   -p imageprocessingservice up -d --build
 ```

-I've also set up an IntelliJ IDEA run configuration for convenience:\
+I've also set up an IntelliJ IDEA debug configuration for convenience, where only DB is dockerized:\
 ![img.png](readme-images/img.png)

 For faster builds, this project uses **BuildKit** magic:\